 It is important to realize, though, that approval of an I-130 petition will not, by itself, get a spouse a green card.
 Your spouse would next have to wait until his or her Priority Date is current (which can take several years by itself), then file an application for permanent residence.
 (See articles discussing the Application Process for a Green Card Based on Marriage.

-Since your husband is undocumented, however, it seems unlikely that he will be able to adjust his status within the United States.
+If your spouse is undocumented, however, it seems unlikely that he or she will be able to adjust status within the United States.
 Only a few categories of people can use the adjustment of status procedure instead of applying for their green card using the procedure known as "consular processing," which involves an interview at the U.S. embassy or consulate in the immigrant's home country.

 It is always a good idea to consult with an experienced immigration attorney to help figure out the best course of action.